2025 has arrived! The new SNELL helmets will be released in October of this year: It’s time to start checking helmet dates again

-Where CAN you use your 2010 rated helmet?
+Where CAN you use your 2015 (or older) rated helmet?

 - Many Autocross clubs and regions accept helmets for more than the standard two cycles.